© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Flamborough Castle: a fortified manor house is a scheduled monument protected by Historic England under reference 1014896.
 View the official record →

-Flamborough Castle is a fortified manor house situated at Flamborough in the East Riding of Yorkshire.
+Flamborough Castle is a fortified manor house situated on the Yorkshire coast near Flamborough Head in East Riding of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014896.

 Flamborough Castle: a fortified manor house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014896.